While the doors to Birmingham Museums Trust venues are closed, there are ways to keep in touch and engaged online, as we bring the museums to you.

 Here’s how you can explore the collection and engage with it online:

 Online Lectures and Talks

 Our new Online Lecture Series sees in-house experts introducing some of our amazing collections streamed direct to you in your home via Zoom.
-For our first series, we’re working in partnership with the Portable Antiquities Scheme.
 Pre-booking a place is essential.

 Digital Image Resource